thomas6785/thomas6785.github.io/_posts/2024-10-30-UCD-Innovation-Academy-Hackathon-Sabbko-55.md

 ---
 layout: post
 title: UCD Innovation Academy Hackathon (Sabbko)
+tags: use-alt-text-on-index
+alt_text: On Thursday I participated in my first Hackathon, hosted by UCD's Innovation Academy.
+It was a mini-Hackathon (only four hours) where we tackled challenges in future-proof learning at universities.
+Click for more details about our idea.
 ---

 On Thursday I participated in my first Hackathon and had a great time.
 It was hosted by UCD's Innovation Academy and only four hours long.
 I was placed in a team with five strangers and given a prompt to examine how we can facilitate *future-proof learning* at our university.